Combatting Gerrymandering with Ranked Choice Voting: An Experimental Analysis of Multi-member Districts in the United States: Introduction

 \parbold{Multi-member districts in the United States.} As chronicled by~\citet{klain1955new} in 1955, there is a rich history of multi-member districts in the United States in state legislatures and city councils.
-In 1962, for example, 30 states used MMDs to elect state senators, and 41 states used them to elect state representatives, mostly in two- to four-member districts with winner-takes-all procedures \cite{niemiCandidaciesCompetitivenessMultimember1991}.
+In 1962, for example, 30 states used MMDs to elect state senators, and 41 states used them to elect state representatives, mostly in two- to four-member districts with winner-take-all procedures \citep{niemiCandidaciesCompetitivenessMultimember1991}.
 Historically, at-large city council members have often also been elected with equivalent procedures.
-On the other hand, since 1967 federal law has banned the use of MMDs to elect members to the U.S. House of Representatives, a status quo H.R.
-4000 would repeal.
+On the other hand, since 1967 federal law has banned the use of MMDs to elect members to the U.S. House of Representatives, a status quo the Fair Representation Act would repeal.

-The political science community has studied these districts, often focusing on their effect on race \cite{silva1964compared,dauerMultimemberDistrictsDade1966,banzhafMultimemberElectoralDistricts1966}, though some have questioned the optimal district size \cite{hamiltonLegislativeConstituenciesSingemember1967}.
-In particular, while the empirical evidence is mixed due to the observational nature of analysis, the predominant view is that winner-take-all MMDs harmed racial minorities, especially in Southern states~\cite{niemiImpactMultimemberDistricts1985,derfnerMultimemberDistrictsBlack72,bullock1993changing}.
-Similarly, winner-take-all at-large city council elections are thought to dilute the votes of minorities~\cite{stillVoluntaryConstituenciesModified1991,bullock1989symbolics,walawenderAtlargeElectionsVote1985,trounstineContextMattersEffects2008,davidsonAtlargeElectionsMinoritygroup1981}.
-As theoretical models \cite{gerberMinorityRepresentationMultimember1998} elucidate, such districts enable the majority -- even without substantially distorting district lines as might be necessary with SMDs -- to ensure that a minority even with 49\% of the vote elects none of its preferred candidates.
-Partially due to such evidence, by 1982 the majority of states had eliminated the use of MMDs for their state legislatures, and several cities have eliminated their at-large council seats under court mandate.
+The political science community has studied these districts, often focusing on their effect on race \citep{silva1964compared,dauerMultimemberDistrictsDade1966,banzhafMultimemberElectoralDistricts1966}, though some have questioned the optimal district size \citep{hamiltonLegislativeConstituenciesSingemember1967}.
+In particular, while the empirical evidence is mixed due to the observational nature of analysis, the predominant view is that winner-take-all MMDs harmed racial minorities, especially in Southern states~\citep{niemiImpactMultimemberDistricts1985,derfnerMultimemberDistrictsBlack72,bullock1993changing}.
+Similarly, winner-take-all at-large city council elections are thought to dilute the votes of minorities~\citep{stillVoluntaryConstituenciesModified1991,bullock1989symbolics,walawenderAtlargeElectionsVote1985,trounstineContextMattersEffects2008,davidsonAtlargeElectionsMinoritygroup1981}.
+As theoretical models \citep{gerberMinorityRepresentationMultimember1998} elucidate, such districts with winner-take-all rules enable the majority -- even without substantially distorting district lines as might be necessary with SMDs -- to ensure that a minority even with 49\% of the vote elects none of its preferred candidates.
+Partially due to such evidence, by 1982 the majority of states had eliminated the use of MMDs for their state legislatures, and several cities have eliminated their at-large council seats under court mandate. \citet{lempert2021ranked} analyzes the legality of RCV and multi-member districts, and advocates for it as a court-ordered remedy to illegal gerrymanders.